 Indeed, head over to the forums on the Apple Store website and you'll find the same answer time and again - 'you don't need security software because I haven't got security software and it's never been a problem'.

 The scientists among you will recognise this as a confusion of cause and effect.
 It's also a simplification of a complex issue.
-Here then, are reasons for and against the suggestion that Macs don't require antivirus, with what I hope is a definitive verdict.
+Here then, are reasons for and against the suggestion that Macs don't require antivirus, with what I hope is a definitive verdict for every user.

 Quite simply, because all the evidence suggests they don't.
-I've had an unprotected Mac connected to the web for 10 years, and I have never had a problem.
+I've had an unprotected Mac connected to the web for nearly 15 years, and I have never had a problem.
 Why this is the case is worth investigating, however.

 The argument most often put forward is a simple one of market economics: because Apple's global market share is in single figures, criminals go after the bigger shoals of fish in the Windows world.
 There is something in this - virtually all current malware exists to generate cash for criminals.
 Crooks are not known for their application or invention, so the biggest, easiest target gets all the attention.